Course planning advice here is limited to majors. For a full description of degree requirements, please see this

 Catalog for details and official rules.
 Any discrepancy between the Course Planning Pages and the Catalog will be resolved in favor of the Catalog.

-students and incoming students that will use the NEW biology major
+current first year students and incoming students that will use the NEW

-BIOL 190, and/or BIOL 220 should use the second set of tables that describe
+completed BIOL 150, BIOL 190, and/or BIOL 220 should use the second set of tables

 NEW Biology Major:

-Possible Degree Path – for completing the NEW major in four years.
-The
+Possible Degree Path for completing the NEW major in

 |